 J. B. Waterbury, Memoir of the Rev. John Scudder, M.D., thirty-six years missionary in India, (New York: Harper, & Brothers.
 1870).

 Dorothy Jealous Scudder, A Thousand Years in Thy Sight, the story of the Scudder Missionaries of India, (New York: Vantage Press, 1984).

 1819–2019, 200-year Anniversary Tribute.
-Prepared by Margery Boyden, Historian and Genealogist and Member of the Board of Governors of the Scudder Association Foundation: in honor of the Bicentennial celebration of Dr. John Scudder and Harriet (Waterbury) Scudder, mission to India, January 2019. ©Margery Boyden, Scudder Association Foundation, January 22, 2019.
+Prepared by Margery Boyden, Historian and Member of the Board of Governors of the Scudder Association Foundation: in honor of the Bicentennial celebration of Dr. John Scudder and Harriet (Waterbury) Scudder, mission to India, January 2019. ©Margery Boyden, Scudder Association Foundation, January 22, 2019.

 Waterbury, 29.